ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 ## Merging data with vector tiles

-Vector tiles do not originally contain data we have to "merge" the CitySDK data to the tiles.
+Vector tiles do not originally contain the GINI data, so we need to "merge" the CitySDK data to the vector tiles.
 But the since the vector tiles and CitySDK data are from two different sources and types, the method used appends the CitySDK data with the fill color value to a mapbox style expression.

-We refactor the map.on function to first load the CitySDK data, generate the color expression, lastly load the vector tiles layer.
+We refactor the map.on function to first load the CitySDK data, then generate the style expression, lastly load the vector tiles layer with styles.

 To generate a color expression, we first create a function to generate the colors using Chroma.js.
-Add the script tag in the head, then in the CitySDK callback get all the GINI Index values into an array to pass into chroma.js to generate the scales.
+Add load Chroma.js via script tag in the head, then in the CitySDK callback get all the GINI Index values into an array to pass into chroma.js to domain (range of values)

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/chroma-js/2.0.4/chroma.min.js"></script>
 ```

-`chroma.scale('OrRd').padding(.15)` will specific the color ranges, `.domain(values, 'q', 5)` will use the GINI values to generate a quantiles groups for the values.
+`chroma.scale('OrRd').padding(.15)` will specific the color scale (Orange to Red) , `.domain(values, 'q', 5)` will use the GINI values to generate a quantiles groups for the values.

 Now we can create a function that will take in any value and return a hex color code.